JebbyCodes/Jebbys-Cipher-Suite/Cipher Challenges/Chapter 08 [04 12 2025 - 1500] - [10 12 2025 - 2300]/Part B/findings.md

 ## Next Steps;
 - Investigate the "Null Cipher" - a kind of cipher which contains plaintext within ciphertext (our issue!), although a viable pattern has not yet been found
 - Investigate variatons of the "Vigenere Cipher" - such as the "Beaufort Cipher"

+## HERE COMES THE GREAT NEWS
+- Okay, so right now we are at the key COLNEBAG, and no matter the amount of jumbling - it just doesn't work!!!

+- So how about *changing the key...* ,
+    - TAAA-DAAAA
+        - GOLDEN
+        - Its perfect - it contains the same letters as COLNEBAG, has no duplicates, and is an actual word!!